Visuals3D/vis3d/README.md

 npm run test:coverage
 ```

-For CI/CD procedures this script call will fail if the test coverage is below 90% everage over all lines
+For CI/CD procedures this script call will fail if the test coverage is below 90% average over all lines